← Back to documentation

 • Cache status: Shows "Caching samples: X / Y" with progress bar during sync

-• Cache storage: Cached samples are stored in your browser's IndexedDB
+• Cache storage: Cached samples are stored in the app's local database (IndexedDB)

 • Rebuilding cache: If samples change on device, the cache automatically rebuilds